Why Normalize Data is Crucial for Accuracy

 Elementary Key Normal Form

 The elementary key normal form requires all tables to be in the third normal form.
-To be in the EKNF, all elementary functional dependencies need to begin at whole keys or stop at elementary key attributes.
+To be in the EKNF, all elementary functional dependencies need to begin at whole keys or stop at elementary key attributes, facilitating better scaling for larger datasets.

 Boyce-Codd Normal Form